Aranmanai Kili (TV series): Synopsis

 Janaki (Monisha Arshak) is a cheerful village girl and her father, Natarajan worked as a servant for Meenakshi's (Pragathi) family, a top business woman from affluent background.

-Her elder son, Arjun (Surya Darshan) met with an accident during his college time and became physically disabled to walk and this leads him to spend the rest of his life on wheel chair.
+Her elder son, Arjun (Surya Darshan) met with an accident during his college time and became physically disabled to walk and this leads him to spend the rest of his life in a wheelchair.
 Heart broken Meenakshi tries to find a suitable bride for her son.
 Meanwhile, Durga (Neelima Rani) strongly believes that Meenakshi is the one who betrayed her family.
 She tries her best to destroy Meenakshi's life by creating havocs in her family.
 Initially, Meenakshi approaches Shilpa, Arjun's childhood friend for the marriage proposal, however the offer gets rejected as Shilpa opens up to the whole family that she is not meant to marry a disabled man.
 Next, she approaches Natarajan's elder daughter Renuka, who unwillingly accepts the marriage proposal as her father begged her.
 On her wedding day, she runs away by leaving a video footage expressing her feelings about the marriage.
 To save the family's pride, Janaki is forced to marry Arjun.

 The rest of the story revolves around Janaki and Arjun's marriage life.